NicoleAbuhakmeh/blog/_posts/2017-05-20-Untappd-Data.md

 ---
 layout: post
 title: "Untappd Data doesn't lie, I'm a Lush"
-description: "Craft Beer Mission - Gotta drink from them all!"
+subtitle: "Craft Beer Mission - Gotta drink from them all!"
-comments: true
-category: articles
-image:
-    feature: 2009-03-07_Beer_at_the_bottom_of_a_glass.jpg
+bigimg: /img/2009-03-07_Beer_at_the_bottom_of_a_glass.jpg
 ---

 We all have dreams and goals we strive to achieve.
 Some are to make it through the work day, some are to make it to Mars.
 When I started my journey in drinking craft beer I didn't have a dream or goal, just wanted to find different beers that I hadn't had before.
 I was having a homebrew beer with my Aunt Rose when she pulled out a paper journal of the different beers she & my uncle have brewed and drank.
 That got my brain going - There has to be an online log for this type of thing!